ccipd/MRQy/README.md

 ## Feedback and usage

 Please report and issues, bugfixes, ideas for enhancements via the "Issues" tab

+Detailed usage instructions and an example of using MRQy to analyze TCIA datasets are in the [Wiki](https://github.com/ccipd/MRQy/wiki).

 You can cite this in any associated publication as:
 Sadri, AR, Janowczyk, A, Zou, R, Verma, R, Antunes, J, Madabhushi, A, Tiwari, P, Viswanath, SE, "MRQy: An Open-Source Tool for Quality Control of MR Imaging Data", https://arxiv.org/abs/2004.04871v2, 2020